ysdeng/uva_codes/2003/README.md

 #Record

 ##20170301
-practice big_num_divisionAndMultiplication.c
+Practice big_num_divisionAndMultiplication.c
 The file is a part of problem 1019.

-problem 1019, i get "wa" in this version.
+problem 1019 wa:
-choose 0 in first loop, and choose 1 in second loop.
+Decide the first switch ON or OFF, then i can settle rest.
-however, there are still some bugs that need to be figured out.
+However, there are still some bugs that need to be figured out.

 ##20170302
-problem 1019 ac
+problem 1019 ac:
-first, i cannot pollute the origin input
+First, I need to ensure the origin input is unpolluted
-second, i need to initialize the switches' state each time
+second, I need to initialize the switches' state each time

 ##20170303
-problem 1018 start
+problem 1018 start:
 this is a spacial case of MST